Schedule B - Interest and Ordinary Dividends

 Click any of the federal IRS Schedule B tax form links below to download, view, print, edit, or save as a PDF file for the corresponding year.
 These free PDF files are unaltered and are pulled directly from the publisher.

-Schedule B tax forms and instructions booklet are generally updated in December of each year (if updated the current year will display, prior year if not).
-Last year, many of the individual income tax forms were published late in December with instruction books following in early January due to last minute legislative changes.
+Schedule B tax forms and instructions booklet are generally updated in December of each year by the IRS.
+If updated, the 2017 tax year PDF file will display, the prior tax year 2016 if not.
+Last year, many of the individual income tax forms were published late in December, with instructions booklet following in early January due to last minute legislative changes.

 More Tax Forms, Schedules, And Instructions

 The printable Schedule B tax form and instructions booklet links above are a quick reference for those looking to print the one federal IRS form.
 Even more printable federal IRS tax forms, supporting schedules, and instructions booklet are grouped by year on our pages below:

 Please report any broken Schedule B tax form and instructions booklet links using our contact us page found at the bottom of this page.